 Brazoria County's Community Development staff also manage the County's Public Housing Authority, facilitating coordination between the two programs.
 Brazoria County does not have public housing developments, only Housing Choice Vouchers.
 The staff works closely with Habitat for Humanity as the organization constructs housing for purchase by individual families.
 Forgotten Angels provides housing for intellectually disabled individuals through its 15 group These are located in Pearland, outside of Brazoria County's CDBG/HOME/ESG homes. jurisdiction, but does serve all of Brazoria County.
 The staff does work with developers interested in developing affordable housing, including those filing for Low-Income Housing Tax Credits or Section 202/811 funds.
 At this time there are no CHDOs in Brazoria County, making the disbursement of HOME funds for new home construction difficult.
-United Way, in collaboration with Stephen F. Austin Community Health Center (Community Health Network), has enlisted the TAVHealth software of San Antonio (now Signify Health of Dallas) which is a social media and data network of hospitals, clinics and related non-profits.
-The purpose is to connect patients to needed services and track their progress to address social determinants of illness, reduce costs, and create better patient experiences.
+United Way, in collaboration with the Community Health Network has partnered providing a coordinated service referral process that Brazoria County has agreed to participate in to ensure coordination of public services activities.
 Brazoria County's Community Development coordinates with the Brazoria County Health Department to determine priority health needs in the county as well as services and service gaps for low- to moderate-income households.
-All County departments have worked closely with the County Health Department and Texas Department of Health Services in addressing the local and state responses to COVID-19.
 Gulf Coast Center is the region's MHMR agency providing services to residents with mental health and/or substance use disorders and intellectual disabilities, as well as disaster response services and a jail diversion program.
 The Gulf Coast Center also maintains an HIV outreach and case management program.
 Connect Transit is a program of the Gulf Coast Center that provides transportation to low-income residents, particularly the elderly and disabled, through fixed-route and demand-response trips within the county and to/from the Houston Medical Center and Veteran's Hospital.
 Gulf Coast Center has locations in Alvin and Angleton.